yiisoft/docs/018-widgets.md

 # 018 - Widgets

-Unlike regular classes, widgets are used in view templates so syntax is very important.
+Unlike regular classes, widgets are used in view templates, so syntax is important.
 It should be both easy to write, easy to read and not too verbose because similar constructs are meant to be used over and over again.

 ## Class names

-Widgets are not postfixed or prefixed.
+Widgets aren't postfixed or prefixed.

 ## Inheritance

 Inheritance is allowed with some restrictions:

-- If class is not abstract, it should be final.
+- If class isn't abstract, it should be final.
 - Hierarchy should be kept as linear as possible.

 ## Immutability